 Probably this group’s most significant achievement in innovation and resilience is the development of virtual evaluations with Child Find partners.
 Starting mid-March, the EI department began developing a plan for virtual evaluations.
 The team rallied, partnered, problem-solved, conducted a trial, and, most importantly, communicated every step of the way.
 As a result, the relationship with Child Find flourished, and coordinators completed the first set of virtual evaluations in early April.

 Throughout COVID-19, DP’s coordinators and evaluators embraced new processes, new technology, remote working, increased communication, and have continued to be patient and give each other grace through all the changes.
-They are the true heroes to making this new normal a success!
+They are the true heroes of making this new normal a success!